curveresearch/curvesim/README.md

 CurveSim simulates Curve finance pools with optimal arbitrageurs trading against them.
 It's primary use is to determine optimal amplitude (A) and fee parameters given historical price and volume feeds.

 #### Dependencies:
+The maintainers use Python 3.8 or above.
+Likely the code should be fine for Python versions from 3.6 onward.

-Python3, scipy, numpy, pandas, Web3, matplotlib, requests
+Primary package dependencies: scipy, numpy, pandas, Web3, matplotlib, requests, gmpy2

+To avoid dependency issues, it is recommended to use the included `requirements.txt` file in a Python virtual environment (`venv`).

 ## Basic Use: Autosim